History of Cedar Point in Timeline

 In 1929, the Cyclone, a wooden roller coaster, opened at Cedar Point.

-On July 24, 1931, George Boeckling, who had been expanding Cedar Point, died from uremia.
+On July 24, 1931, George A. Boeckling, who had been attempting to expand the park, died from uremia.

 1938: Coliseum Modernization

-After the 1938 season, the second floor of the Coliseum was modernized in the art deco style with a new stage, which helped Cedar Point operate through the Depression.
+After the 1938 season, the second floor of the Coliseum was modernized in the art deco style with a new stage, while the giant dance floor remained.

-In the 1940 biographical film "Knute Rockne, All American", Cedar Point is featured.
-The film documents Knute Rockne's life and features his time as a lifeguard at Cedar Point in 1913.
+In the 1940 biographical film "Knute Rockne, All American", Cedar Point is featured at a pivotal point in the story.

-In 1942, Momma Berardi's Home Made French Fries came to Cedar Point, with her family playing an important role in the food industry at Cedar Point.
+In 1942, Momma Berardi's Home Made French Fries came to Cedar Point.
+Momma Berardi's family played an important role in the food industry at Cedar Point.

 In 1946, the Midway Carousel was brought to Cedar Point.

-In 1951, the Cyclone coaster was razed due to its poor condition, leaving the resort without a roller coaster.
-The Laff-in-the-Dark, Rocket Ships, and Loop-A-Plane attractions were installed.
+In 1951, the Cyclone coaster was razed because of its poor condition, leaving the resort without a roller coaster.
+The Laff-in-the-Dark, Rocket Ships, and Loop-A-Plane attractions were installed the same year.

 1957: Cedar Point Causeway Built

-In 1957, the Cedar Point Causeway was built and remains in use.
+The Cedar Point Causeway was built in 1957 and is still in use.

 On March 28, 1960, Cedar Point announced plans to transform the park into a "Disneyland" amusement center, but those plans fell through.